 |Single session (50 minutes)

 It is advised that you arrive at the Lakes Entrance Aqua Park at least 30 minutes before your scheduled time so you can fill in the necessary paperwork for you to use the equipment.

 Need summer holiday plans?
 We have you covered with the best places for a summer holiday in Victoria

 Have an ice cream at the Riviera Ice Creamery.

 This amazing Ice Cream shop used to be on the Esplanade but has now moved just over the road past the traffic lights to much smaller premises, but the ice cream is still just as good.
 There is so much to choose from that you’ll have to take your time and find your favourite flavour.

 This is one of the things in Lakes Entrance that we return to every year in either summer or winter.
 Now, in the smaller premises, you may not have as much room to sit and enjoy your ice cream, but you can head over to the picnic area where the Footbridge is and sit there to enjoy it.

 Bike Riding along the Esplanade

-Along the Esplanade in Lakes Entrance is a dual footpath which is great for a walk or a bike ride.
-There are plenty of places to stop and have a drink along the Esplanade.
-You will also find that they are plenty of grassy areas to stop and have a picnic of fish and chips or a coffee if there is no room in the cafes.
+Along the Esplanade in Lakes Entrance is a dual footpath great for walking or riding a bike.
+There are plenty of places to stop and drink along the Esplanade.
+You will also find that there are plenty of grassy areas to stop and have a picnic of fish and chips or a coffee if there is no room in the cafes.